What Is Sales Pipeline?

 Skip the data and you can't improve what's broken

 Sales pipeline velocity measures how quickly deals move through your pipeline and convert into revenue.
-Increasing this velocity means shortening your sales cycle, improving conversion rates, and ultimately generating revenue faster.
+The formula for pipeline velocity considers four key factors:

-Number of opportunities,
+Number of opportunities

-Average deal value,
+Average deal value

 Win rate